 Pre-opening expenses are directly related to the number of new corporate store openings.
-Pre-opening expenses decreased to zero for the first quarter of fiscal 2019 compared to \$0.1 million for the same quarter of fiscal 2018 due to the reduction in openings of Company-owned restaurants.
+Pre-opening expenses decreased to zero for the second quarter of fiscal 2019 compared to pre-opening income of \$1 thousand in the same period of the prior year.
+Pre-opening expenses were also zero for the six month period ended December 23, 2018 compared to \$0.1 million for the same period of the prior year due to the reduction in openings of Company-owned restaurants.